AshitMilne/Planet-III/semper-idem/Peridot/Arete.md

 The subtle hilarity is the manner in which the Giants join battle with Thor: By undermining his social credit at school and in the community.
 He gets expelled from school (a failing grade on a paper that highlights environmental hazards) and having the local psychiatric clinic prescribe him anti-psychotics to undermine his social credit.
 When all else fails, there is for the giants an absurd final solution - risperidone.
 I'm not 'Thor' literally but I can relate.
 I was in a impatient ward and prescribed risperidone for a bit (let's call it field experiment).
 I guess they think we're insane - when instead there is crystal clear method to our madness.

-I've selected a 'fairy' tale (about Jack), a story of Gods (Thor, Ragnarök and his risperidone script) and a classic novel (Don Quixote and his triste with a Milne) - three 'myths' to express key ideas in productivity; which is the essence of turning time into that which has currency - meaning for the self and for the commons manifested in the current - a word which means in motion (flow) and the present (still).
-This is why money is *always* yield it is notional in both senses - otherwise it's a commodity such as gold - no doubt valuable to a human but only as stable element with useful industrial properties.

-I explore these ideas in Part 2 of this series driving us from macro (public) down to the micro (private) to model Regnum Dei (governance).
-All of this because from my anarchist perspective governance of the commons requires first a governance of the self (hence E Pluribus Unum).
-In software architecture we use the term stateful for that  which is public and which maintains equivalency to the aggregation of private states - essentially expressing the idea of E Pluribus Unum in real-time.
-I think of this as being in a *solid pukka united state*.
-It is complete (hard) yet ripe (as fruit when it has yield - extractable value); to be sure it's constantly evolving but it is *universally definitive* at a precise moment in time.